rbrt-weiler/xmc-nbi-vlanlister-go/README.md

 When using stdout, you should remove all stderr output (2>/dev/null).

 Nearly all options that take a value can be set via environment variables:
-  XMCHOST             -->  -host
+  XMCHOST             -->  --host
-  XMCPORT             -->  -port
+  XMCPORT             -->  --port
-  XMCPATH             -->  -path
+  XMCPATH             -->  --path
-  XMCTIMEOUT          -->  -timeout
+  XMCTIMEOUT          -->  --timeout
-  XMCNOHTTPS          -->  -nohttps
+  XMCNOHTTPS          -->  --nohttps
-  XMCINSECUREHTTPS    -->  -insecurehttps
+  XMCINSECUREHTTPS    -->  --insecurehttps
-  XMCUSERID           -->  -userid
+  XMCUSERID           -->  --userid
-  XMCSECRET           -->  -secret
+  XMCSECRET           -->  --secret
-  XMCBASICAUTH        -->  -basicauth
+  XMCBASICAUTH        -->  --basicauth
-  XMCNOREFRESH        -->  -norefresh
+  XMCNOREFRESH        -->  --norefresh
-  XMCREFRESHINTERVAL  -->  -refreshinterval
+  XMCREFRESHINTERVAL  -->  --refreshinterval
-  XMCREFRESHWAIT      -->  -refreshwait
+  XMCREFRESHWAIT      -->  --refreshwait
-  XMCINCLUDEDOWN      -->  -includedown
+  XMCINCLUDEDOWN      -->  --includedown
-  XMCNOCOLOR          -->  -nocolor
+  XMCNOCOLOR          -->  --nocolor

 Environment variables can also be configured via a file called .xmcenv, located in the current directory or in the home directory of the current